Alberni Valley Aquatics Outreach

 It appears that that this project has been put off for far too long.
 My questions to you are: A. How long will the existing pool be viable B. What steps are being taken to ensure we have a pool in Port Alberni prior to a new pool.
 C what is the anticipated timeline for a new pool

-Titanich asked about 1 year ago
+Titanich asked almost 2 years ago

 Echo pool has served us very well since it’s opening in 1967, but it has not had a renovation/upgrade in 57 years.
 As a result, any upgrades at this point will also require that we bring the entire facility up to todays standards and building code requirements.
 The cost of renovating will likely cost as much as a new build and will likely not offer the design characteristics that we would expect to have in a facility of this nature in the 21st century.
 The pool has been maintained and will continue to be maintained, and it is expected it will last until a new facility is built, although nothing is guaranteed with a facility of this age.